On April 2nd, 2014, (Autism Awareness Day), Angie Robinson, 40, and her 16-year old

 severely-autistic son, Robert, were found dead in their British Columbia home.
 Police say it was a

-Knowing nobody would help him.
-And that they inept people who would take over his care would only isolate, drug and shackle him.
-One can only imagine the confusion, distress and chronic emotional pain she was in.
-Hopelessness, exhaustion and frustration.
-Unless you have lived in this type of situation you wouldn't know.
-You wouldn't understand the etiologies involved in her terrible decision.
-And yes, it is terrible.
-But have some damn compassion.
-Put yourselves in her shoes.
+This mom knew nobody would help him.
+And that inept people who would take over his care in a group home would only cover up caring for him properly, isolate, drug and shackle him.
+One can only imagine the confusion, distress and chronic emotional pain this mother and her son was in.
+She was tortured by benign neglect.
+Hopeless, exhausted and frustrated.
+Unless you have lived in this type of insane situation you wouldn't know.
+And don't you dare blame it on the autism

 If only to reverse time.
 Give her a hug.
 Tell her, "No, Angie.
 Killing yourself and your child is not the answer.